Contrary to popular belief, engineering students can study abroad—it just requires a little planning!

 - Check out our Hopkins Engineering Exchange Programs with partnering universities in Israel, Mumbai, Singapore and Switzerland.
 Stop by the Office of Study Abroad at Levering 04B for more information.

-- Apply for a Vredenburg Summer Engineering Travel Scholarship, which provides the financial support to allow outstanding engineering students at Johns Hopkins to apply their engineering, technology, and applied science skills and training in an international setting.
+- Apply for the Vredenburg Travel Fund, which provides the financial support to allow outstanding engineering students at Johns Hopkins to apply their engineering, technology, and applied science skills and training in an international setting.

 - Join the Johns Hopkins student chapter of Engineers without Borders (JHU-EWB).
 Whether bringing novel irrigation systems to remote South African villages, or building a community daycare center for a small, rural town in Ecuador, Hopkins engineers are making the world a better place.